 Here are the best three platforms you can choose from:

 This is the most popular platform.
-This is basically a software that you can install (I’ll explain later) and use to create content, manage and run your blog.
-Most successful bloggers use it and recommend it to newbies.
+This is basically a software that you can install (I’ll explain later) and use to create content, manage and run your site.
+Most successful creators use it and recommend it to newbies.
 The other reason why you should consider using WordPress is that it’s highly customizable.
 You can install a variety of plugins (add-ons, extensions) that will help you customize your blog.

 This is very similar to Wix.
-Weebly is also a drag-and-drop blogging platform.
+Weebly is also a drag-and-drop platform.
 It’s straightforward and won’t leave you confused.

 Tip #3: Host your blog

 Some of those “blogging platforms” like Weebly and Wix offer both of these things together.
-This means that when you’re using Weebly for example, you get to host your blog AND manage it with their software, which very convenient.
+This means that when you’re using Weebly for example, you get to host your site AND manage it with their software, which very convenient.

-The other option is to host the blog yourself.
+The other option is to host the site yourself.
 What does this mean?
 Well, there are some companies who just offer you the hosting part, and you can install your own software to be able to manage your blog.
 One of these companies is Bluehost.

 Bluehost enables you to host your blog in exchange for a fee every month, or every year.
 After you’ve created an Account on Bluehost, all you have to do is install WordPress, and you’re set.